cometbft/cometbft/docs/references/config/config.toml.md

 | **Possible values within commas** | nodeID@IP:port (`"abcd@1.2.3.4:26656"`) |
 |                                   | `""`                                    |

+The node will try to connect to any of the configured seed nodes when it needs addresses of potential peers to connect.
-Seed nodes will transmit a P2P address book for the node and then disconnect.
-No blocks or consensus communication takes place.
+Connections to seed nodes are short-term: seed nodes will transmit to the node a list of addresses of potential peers and then disconnect.
+No blocks or consensus communication should take place.

 Example:
 ```toml